Chad - Soul of the Sahara

 Day 17 – N’Djamena

 A morning of relaxation at Douguia before heading back to N’Djamena and then transferring to the airport.
+You will need to have a late evening flight out of N’Djamena.
 (BL)

 Please note: While every effort will be made to adhere to this itinerary, it may be necessary to make amendments depending upon the local conditions when we travel.